 0620-01 PURPOSE

-01.01 This Inspection Manual Chapter (IMC) provides general guidance for requesting, creating, controlling, and dispositioning documents and records all phases of the U.S. Nuclear Regulatory Commission (NRC) inspection program It does not replace guidance in relevant agency identified in the reference section which serve as the final authority.
+01.01 This Inspection Manual Chapter (IMC) provides general guidance for requesting, creating, controlling, and dispositioning documents and records throughout all phases of the U.S. Nuclear Regulatory Commission (NRC) inspection programs.
+It does not replace guidance in relevant agency documents identified in the reference section which serve as the final authority.

 0620-02 DEFINITIONS